-Tips For Making Your Booth In An Antique Mall Fun & Profitable
+Tips for Making Your Booth in an Antique Mall Fun and Profitable

 I have had several booths at antique malls over a period of more than twenty-five years, and I have worked on the staff in an indoor flea market for the past twelve years, where I also have a booth of my own.
 During this time I have observed several things that the most successful sellers have in common.
 I would like to pass them along to you here, with a few tips of my own for making your booth attractive, fun, and most of all, profitable.

 An Attractive Booth Makes People Want To Buy

 One of the most important things to remember is to make your booth inviting and attractive, or better yet, beautiful.
 Display your items in arrangements or settings that show them to their best advantage, and group items together that have a similar design, material, color, etc. for the most impact.
 If you have many items that are about the same size and shape, try elevating some of them by placing them on a stack of books, an inverted flowerpot, or a kitchen shelf rack to make them more interesting to look at.

 You can place a picture, sheet music cover, or a piece of fabric-covered cardboard behind displays to give them an attractive background.
 Spend some time looking through books and magazines on interior design to get ideas on how to make attractive and interesting displays.
 These are wonderful sources of inspiration.
 Make sure everything is clean before you place it in your booth.
 A cluttered booth with dusty or dirty items in it does little to appeal to a buyer.

 Do not place damaged items in your booth, since this quickly gives the impression that everything you are selling is chipped or broken.
 If you do put something out that is damaged, be honest and say so on the tag.
 Never try to "cover-up" flaws or damage.
 Your reputation as an honest vendor is very important if you want return customers.